openbmc/openbmc/meta-arm/README.md

   This layer contains general recipes for the Arm architecture, such as firmware, FVPs, and Arm-specific integration.

-* meta-arm-autonomy

-  This layer is the distribution for a reference stack for autonomous systems.

 * meta-arm-bsp

   This layer contains machines for Arm reference platforms, for example FVP Base, N1SDP, and Juno.